 I used a dry brush technique to paint both of these trees so that you can see the character of the weathered wood beneath the paint.
 I used acrylic craft paint with a metallic sheen for the green tree, and a non-metallic white for the other.

 I think you’ll love these trees, and use them year after year!
-Let me know if you enjoyed this build! and that rustic star tutorial will be coming soon!
+Let me know if you enjoyed this build! and that rustic star tutorial

 Keep building with more Creative Christmas projects